-WorldFAIR First Policy Brief (D1.3)
+WorldFAIR Final Policy Brief (Deliverable D1.4)

 Authors: Hodson, Simon; Gregory, Arofan